Coast Guard City: Background

-As of February 2017, 21 cities have been designated as "Coast Guard Cities."

 Legislation

 The authorizing legislation for the Coast Guard City program provides that:

 The Commandant of the Coast Guard may recognize the community of Grand Haven, Michigan, as "Coast Guard City, USA".
 If the Commandant desires to recognize any other community in the same manner or any other community requests such recognition from the Coast Guard, the Commandant shall notify the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives 90 days prior to approving such recognition.